-The laws regulating process servers vary greatly from state to state, so it’s pertinent to know and follow all state laws.
+The laws regulating process servers vary greatly from state to state, so it’s important to know and follow all state laws.
 Start by researching whether your state requires specific licensing.
-Several jurisdictions require fees in order to become a server, as well as other costs such as those incurred for a background check, surety bond, or testing and licensing costs, so be aware that an upfront investment may be necessary to embark on this career opportunity.
+Several jurisdictions require fees in order to become a server, as well as other costs such as those incurred for a background check, surety bond, or testing and licensing costs.
+Plan your business budget accordingly.

 Finding work as a process server